 If you have children with learning disabilities, the start of a new school year can be very stressful.
 Today our guest contributor, Paige McEachren, has some helpful back to school tips for children with learning disabilities to help them have a smoother transition.

 As a child I loved going back to school.
 The new school clothes, fun school supplies and the excitement of catching up with friends meant I couldn’t wait for a new school year to start.
 My children do not have those same experiences.
-Their learning disabilities mean school is not fun for them, so they don’t get excited about starting a new year.
+Their ADHD and learning disabilities mean school is not fun for them, so they don’t get excited about starting a new year.

 The thought of going back to school is already stressful for children, add in a learning disability and it’s particularly difficult.
 As the new school year comes closer, try these tips to help your children with learning disabilities as they go back to school.

 5 Back to School Tips for Children with Learning Disabilities

 - Be your child’s advocate – My children like it when I go in and speak with their teachers as early as possible.
 I try to make sure their teacher knows about their learning disability, but also knows about their strengths and interests.

 We teach our children that Dyslexia, ADHD, Anxiety or Dysorthographia may be the reason things are harder for them, but it’s not who they are.
 We want to ensure their teachers see that too.
 If your child does need special services like a scribe to write for them, extra time, or an aide in class this is also a great opportunity to work out those details.

 Also, if you are suspecting your child may have learning disabilities, but you have not yet had them tested, try to do that as soon as possible.
 Waitlists for assessments can be long, and the sooner you have a diagnosis, the sooner you can get your child the support and accommodations they need.

 It can often be hard for parents and teachers to recognize ADHD in girls as they often are not hyperactive.